 (also responsible for Westchester Campus)

-Students are also encouraged to speak with a member of the Department of Public Safety, Residential Life, Student Involvement, Multicultural Affairs, or Campus Ministry.
+Students are also encouraged to speak with a member of the Department of Public Safety, Residential Life, Student Involvement, Multicultural Affairs, Campus Ministry or the Chief Diversity Officer.